 Like their counterparts in the banking world, casinos serve thousands of patrons and conduct millions of transactions, which can make transaction monitoring and risk screening processes cumbersome.
 Leveraging technology to automate these processes, such as the detection and filing of currency transaction reports (CTRs) and suspicious activity reports (SARs), significantly reduces the burden on overworked compliance professionals.

 Risk screening processes also allow casinos to determine whether patrons or third-parties have been placed on any sanctions, regulatory or law enforcement list, review their activity profile and any implied associations or relationships to high-risk entities, and more closely assess their risk level.
-Leveraging external data from a reputable and comprehensive source, such as Thomson Reuter’s World-Check Database, is especially beneficial to this process.
+Leveraging external data from a reputable and comprehensive source, such as Refinitiv’s World-Check Database, is especially beneficial to this process.